-Left-click on an empty space of the Node Graph Editor to deselect all the nodes.
+Left-click an empty area of the Node Graph Editor to deselect all the nodes.
 Holding Ctrl, select the nodes you want to connect, one by one, in the order in which they should be executed.
-The suitable links between selected nodes will be created automatically, and the existing links conflicting with the new ones will be removed.
+The appropriate links between the selected nodes will be created automatically and any existing links that conflict with the new ones will be removed.

 Reordering Node Links

 When several links are connected to the same input pin of a node, they are processed in the same order the links had been created.
-To change the processing order of inputs, right-click on the input pin or name and select Reorder links for .
+To change the processing order of inputs, right-click on the input parameter pin or name, and select Reorder Links for <parameter name>.
 Reorder the inputs in the opened dialog box by dragging the link names or selecting names and using the arrow buttons .